Universal Plug and Play

 Hardware Abstraction Layer

-The Craftwork MCU DLNA technology is built to be easily portable to a broad range of OS’s and hardware implementations.
+The Craftwork MCU DLNA technology is built to be easily portable to a broad range of MCU’s for example ARM Cortex-M3 and ARM Cortex-M4.
 The source code has been compiled for a wide range of toolchains and OS’s.

 The Hardware Abstraction Layer requires Berkeley Sockets (or equivalent) and basic OS primitives datetime, threads, mutexes and semaphores to run DLNA.